Azure/CARML-Learn/docs/wiki/Lab 2 - Setup CARML prerequisites.md

 As said above, the Bicep Registry needs a globally unique name, so you will need to use something that's different from the one cloned from the public CARML repository.
 To change it

 1. Open the `.github/variables/global.variables.json` file.
 1. Find the `bicepRegistryName` variable and modify its value (where `<put your unique name here>` is in the example).
-Use a name that will likely be available.
+The registry name must be unique within Azure, and contain 5-50 alphanumeric characters.

     ```json
     {